Guides

 Here's a quick rundown of your options:

-Want branded emails?
-Add your domain in workspace settings.
-Emails come from notifications@yourdomain.com.
+Want branded emails fast?
+Add your domain and set email_local_part.
+Emails come from noreply@yourdomain.com within a few hours (mostly DNS propagation).

 Want to send your own emails?
-Turn off the four email settings and use webhooks to trigger your own notifications.
+Turn off the four email settings and use webhooks to trigger your own notifications through your existing infrastructure.

 Want to remove the Firma.dev terms screen?
 Disable "Require Terms Acceptance" in workspace settings and use your own terms.

 You can mix and match.
-Some teams use custom domains but keep Firma.dev's email templates.
+Some teams use custom domains and templates with Firma.dev handling delivery.
 Others turn off everything and handle the whole flow themselves.
 It's flexible.

 Wrapping Up